Free Banach $f$-algebras: Representation of Free Banach -algebras f-algebras in Spaces of Continuous Functions

 Recall from \cref{cor:iota} that, for every Banach space $E$, we have an injective and contractive lattice-algebra homomorphism $\iota \colon \FNFA E\to C(B_{E^{*}})$.
 This map can be extended to the completion $\hat{\iota }\colon \FBFA E\to C(B_{E^{*}})$.
 The extension is certainly contractive and a lattice-algebra homomorphism.
 But is it injective?
 When it is, we will say that $\FBFA E$ is \emph{representable in $C(B_{E^{*}})$}.
 Since $\iota $ is never an embedding (\cref{rem:notembed}), it is not clear at all whether $\FBFA E$ is representable in $C(B_{E^{*}})$ or not.

-Compare this with the situation for the restriction map of the free vector lattice $\FVLv E\to C(B_{E^{*}})$.
-This map extends to an injective and contractive lattice-algebra homomorphism $\FBL E\to C(B_{E^{*}})$ (see \cite{aviles_rodriguez_tradacete2018}).
-To show this, the authors use from the beginning the explicit expression of the norm in $\FBL E$.
-Once it is shown that $\FBL E$ can be represented in $C(B_{E^{*}})$ many properties of $\FBL E$ follow, for they do not depend on the explicit expression of the norm, but rather on this representation (see \cite{oikhberg_etal2022}).
+Compare this with the situation for the free vector lattice $\FVLv E$, whose restriction map $\FVLv E\to C(B_{E^{*}})$ extends to an injective and contractive lattice-algebra homomorphism $\FBL E\to C(B_{E^{*}})$ (see \cref{sec:background_FBL}).
+Once $\FBL E$ has been represented inside $C(B_{E^{*}})$, many of its properties follow, as they depend only on this representation rather than on the explicit expression of the norm (see \cite{oikhberg_etal2022}).
 Therefore, even though no explicit expression for the norm in $\FBFA E$ is available, we will be able to recover several properties analogous to those of $\FBL E$ as long as we assume that $\FBFA E$ is representable in $C(B_{E^{*}})$ (this will be done in \cref{sec:properties}).

-In this section we explore when $\FBFA E$ is representable.
-The space $\FBFA E$ is quite difficult to understand, since it is the completion of $\FNFA E$ with respect to a certain abstract norm.
+In this chapter we explore when $\FBFA E$ is representable.
+The space $\FBFA E$ is quite difficult to understand, as it is the completion of $\FNFA E$ with respect to a certain abstract norm.
 First, we characterize those $E$ for which $\FBFA E$ is representable in $C(B_{E^{*}})$ as those for which $\FBFA E$ is semiprime.
 Representability is thus reduced to a purely algebraic question.
 However, whether or not $\FBFA E$ is semiprime is still not obvious, since the completion of a semiprime normed \falg\ need not be semiprime.
-At this point, the technical computations involving the seminorm $\tau $ carried out in the previous section come to rescue.
-More precisely, we show that, if $\tau $ defines a norm on $\FBFA E$, then $\FBFA E$ is semiprime.
+At this point, the technical computations involving the seminorm $\tau $ carried out in the previous chapter come to rescue: we show that, if $\tau $ defines a norm on $\FBFA E$, then $\FBFA E$ is semiprime.

 \begin{thm} Let $E$ be a Banach space.
 The map $\iota \colon \FNFA E\to C(B_{E^{*}})$ extends to an injective lattice-algebra homomorphism $\hat{\iota }\colon \FBFA E\to C(B_{E^{*}})$ if and only if $\FBFA E$ is semiprime. \end{thm} \begin{proof} Suppose first that the map $\iota \colon \FNFA E\to C(B_{E^{*}})$ extends to an injective lattice-algebra homomorphism $\hat{\iota }\colon \FBFA E\to C(B_{E^{*}})$.
 Let $f \in N(\FBFA E)$.
 For every $x^{*} \in B_{E^{*}}$, $x^{*}\neq 0$, there exists some $x \in B_{E}$ for which $\iota (\eta _x)(x^{*})=x^{*}(x)\neq 0$.
 Since $f\eta _x=0$, it follows that